-ANN Read it.
+ANN Read the end.
 And don't ever forget it.

 ELISABETH takes the paper from CAROLINE.
-ELISABETH and ANN speak the poem together, ELISABETH reading and ANN reciting it from memory, YOUNG SALA reading on the other side of the stage.
+ELISABETH and ANN speak the poem together, ELISABETH reading and ANN reciting it from memory, as lights come up on YOUNG SALA reading on the other side of the stage.